adetokunbo/challengehub.app/_blurb/emails/en/invitation-request-granted.md

 If you have any questions at any time, feel free to contact us by email or our social channels below.

-I would like to schedule a call to learn more about your situation and how ChallengeHub might best help you achieve your goals.
+I would also like to schedule a call to learn more about your situation and how ChallengeHub might best help you achieve your goals.
 Would you be available at 09:00 on Wednesday for a brief chat?
-If so, please let me know what number I can best contact you on
+If so, please let me know what number I can best contact you on.

 --
 STAFF_FULL_NAME